buzz-language/buzz/README.md

 So all type resolution at runtime is just a global name resolution.

 Do we do some type checking at runtime?
 Or de we trust the compiler did all the necessary type checking at comptime?
 Since i put first-class types aside for now, we should not be able to refer to types by something else than a constant name.
-So no all type checking should be static?
+So no all type checking should be static.
+Some instructions will end up doing some type checking but only to figure out what to do: OP_ADD will check if operands are numbers or strings etc.